noobandy/sw-lab/README.md

 ------------------
 This lab includes code example for
 * webpack
+* semver version management
 * service worker
 * precaching static resources
 * caching dynamic content using sw-toolbox
 * cache busting
 * deleting old cache
-* all the above automated using gulp
+* code to automated all the above tasks using gulp